 Criteria for Weeding the Library Collection

 Weeding is the process of reevaluating items in our collection and removing any that are inaccurate, out of date, misleading, inappropriate, unused in poor condition or otherwise harmful to students.
 It is an ongoing process done to maintain the best possible collection for our students.
-Here are the criteria used for evaluating our collection.
+Here is the criteria used for evaluating our collection:

 - Misleading - Factually inaccurate